Free Things to Do in Quebec City

 Must-see spots that don't cost a penny.

-Terrasse Dufferin Free
+Dufferin Terrace (Terrasse Dufferin) Free

 Free Cultural Experiences